Iran ratchets up nuclear tensions with enrichment plan

 “The enrichment of uranium is made for one reason and one reason only - it’s for the creation of atomic bombs,” said the Israeli prime minister, a vocal opponent of the 2015 agreement.

-A top advisor to Iranian Supreme Leader Ayatollah Ali Khamenei said on Saturday the clerical establishment fully backed the decision.
+A top adviser to Iranian Supreme Leader Ayatollah Ali Khamenei said on Saturday the clerical establishment fully backed the decision.

+Daniel Byman, senior fellow for foreign policy at the Brookings Institution, said Iran was engaged in a tricky balancing act.

+“The step is meant to show domestic audiences that Iran is standing up to U.S. pressure.
+It is also meant to convey a sense of risk to European audiences that Iran may provoke a crisis,” he said.

 Under the pact, Iran can enrich uranium to 3.67% fissile material, well below the 20% it was reaching before the deal and the roughly 90% suitable for a nuclear weapon.